MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/send-email.md

 |Outgoing mail server (SMTP)|The name of the SMTP server used to send the email.|
 |Outgoing mail server port number|The port used to communicate with the SMTP server.|
 |Outgoing mail server SSL enabled|Indicates whether the mail server has SSL enabled.|

+## Next steps
+- To see what tasks you can accomplish when using Notification activity, see [Notification](notification.md).